jnalon/fast-fourier-transform/python/README.md

 To run the test, just substitute `main_test.py` for the main script on the command line.

 You can also run the programs with other implementations of Python.
-Not every one of them can support modules like NumPy, so you will have to deal with the `pure` versions: `main_fft_pure.py` for power-of-two sequences, and `main_anyfft_pure.py` for composite-length sequences.
+Not every one of them can support modules like NumPy, while others might make communication with the library very slow.
+Because of that, you might want to use the `pure` versions: `main_fft_pure.py` for power-of-two sequences, and `main_anyfft_pure.py` for composite-length sequences.
 You can use the implementations here in your program.
 You will probably want to use `fft_lists.py` (especially if you want to run with Pypy or other Python implementations) or `fft_numpy.py`, but **it's not recomended that you do that**.
 This is because this code's purpose is educational only, and there are a lot of libraries that implement more stable and tested versions of the Fourier Transform.